Testing recommendations for ortho-phthalates

 The primary source of contamination appears to be from food contact materials with intentionally added o-phthalates upstream from the final food product and packaging.
 These materials include packaging for ingredients and food handling equipment such as tubing, chutes and conveyor belts.

 Ideally food and food ingredients would be tested directly.
 However, EDF is not yet confident that commercial laboratories can reliably measure levels of o-phthalates in food below 1 ppm.
 Rather than test food for o-phthalates, EDF maintains that the most effective strategy is to prohibit the use of o-phthalates in food contact materials throughout the supply chain.
-This approach will facilitate compliance with the 2019 Maine law that banned of intentional use of o-phthalates in food contact materials.
+This approach will facilitate compliance with the 2019 Maine law (effective 2022) that banned the sale of food packaging containing intentionally uses o-phthalates.

 Given the potential health consequences of these chemicals, especially for children and pregnant women, and regulatory compliance needs, food manufacturers and retailers need to be confident that their products are not contaminated.
-The best available option now is systematic testing of gloves, films, liners and other expendable materials that may contact foods for added o-phthalates.
+The best available option now is systematic testing for added o-phthalates in gloves, films, liners and other expendable materials that may contact foods.

 Why are ortho-phthalates important?

 O-phthalates have been associated with an array of health risks.
-The chemicals are commonly known for their effect on male reproductive development by interfering with male hormones.
-The Consumer Product Safety Commission (CPSC) has banned the use of eight o-phthalates in children toys and articles marketed for children because of their anti-androgenic effects.
+The chemicals are known for their effect on male reproductive development by interfering with male hormones.
+The Consumer Product Safety Commission (CPSC) has banned the use of eight o-phthalates in children’s toys and articles marketed for children’s use because of their anti-androgenic effects.
 However, they pose other health risks from neurodevelopment to female reproduction.

 Given the available evidence, EDF recommends that food manufacturers avoid the intentional use of o-phthalates in food packaging, food handling equipment, adhesives and inks.
 For more information click here.